Why Earn Your Creative Writing Degree at Saint Leo University?

 Mail Code: MC 2127

-Gianna Russo, Assistant Professor of English and Creative Writing, editor-in-chief of the university’s literary magazine Sandhill Review and inaugural Poet-in-Residence for the College of Arts and Sciences, was appointed the City of Tampa’s first Wordsmith by Mayor Jane Castor in 2020.
-She teaches in both the undergraduate and graduate creative writing programs and is founding director of the Sandhill Writers Retreat.
+Gianna Russo, an Associate Professor of English and Creative Writing, editor-in-chief of the university’s literary magazine Sandhill Review and inaugural Poet-in-Residence for the College of Arts and Sciences, was appointed the City of Tampa’s first Wordsmith by Mayor Jane Castor in 2020.
+She teaches in both the undergraduate and graduate creative writing programs and is the founding director of the Sandhill Writers Retreat.
 Ms. Russo is the author of the poetry collections All I See is Your Glinting: 90 Days in the Pandemic (Madville Publishing, 2022); One House Down (Madville Publishing, 2019); Moonflower, winner of the Florida Book Award Bronze and Florida Publishers Association Silver awards; and two chapbooks, The Companion of Joy and In Late Day Sun.

 A Pushcart Prize nominee, she has had publications in Green Mountains Review, Negative Capability, Crab Orchard Review, Apalachee Review, The Sun, Poet Lore, Valparaiso, saw palm, The MacGuffin, Water Stone, Florida Review, Tampa Review, Ekphrasis, Florida Humanities Council Forum, Karamu, The Bloomsbury Review, and Calyx, among others.
 Her essays have appeared in the (former) Saint Petersburg Times.
-Ms. Russo is founding editor of YellowJacket Press.
+Ms. Russo is the founding editor of YellowJacket Press.
 She was named Creative Loafing’s Best of the Bay Local Poet in 2017.
-She holds an MFA in Poetry from The University of Tampa and an MA in English Literary Studies from University of South Florida.
+She holds an MFA in Poetry from The University of Tampa and an MA in English Literary Studies from the University of South Florida.

 Brooke King, M.F.A.